ByteMeow/llvm-project/mlir/docs/HighPerfCodeGen.md

 can play in generating code that is competitive with highly tuned manually developed libraries in a more modular, reusable, and automatable way.

-## Background, Motivation, and Setup
+## Introduction, Motivation, and Setup

 It is well-known that the computationally demanding routines driving the state-of-the-art in domains such as dense linear algebra and deep learning are